-liz.mayes@phssn.edu Phone: (325) 671-2353 Fax: (325) 671-2386
+Phone: (325) 671-2399 Fax: (325) 671-2386 info@phssn.edu

-- The nursing application is completed online at www.nursingcas.org.
-The Nursing Centralized Application Service (NursingCAS) will verify the application for accuracy, calculate the GPA and send applicant materials to PHSSN. - Once accepted, students must submit evidence of physical examination, physical health and immunizations, which is consistent with meeting the objectives of the program.
-Contact the school of nursing for the most current list of required immunizations. - All students must submit to a criminal background check through a designated agency. - 9.
-Students who have any physical or learning disability (i.e. ADD, ADHD) must provide official written medical documentation of the dis-ability and information in regard to his/her ability to meet the requirements of the program.
+- Once accepted, students must submit evidence of physical examination, and immunizations, which is consistent with meeting the objectives requirements of the program.
+Contact the school of nursing for the most current list of required immunizations. - All students must submit to a criminal background check through a designated agency. - 10.
+Students who have any physical or learning disability (i.e. ADD, ADHD) must provide official written medical documentation of the disability and information attesting to his/her ability to meet the requirements of the program.
 Parent institution guidelines must be followed.
+The

-The applicant/student must meet the essential functions of a nurse with reasonable accommodations throughout the program of learning. - 10.
+- applicant/student must meet the essential functions of a nurse with reasonable accommodations throughout the program of learning. - 11.
 Throughout the program, students must maintain a level of mental and physical health consistent with meeting the objectives of the curriculum.
-If a mental and/or physical health problem occurs during the student's educational program in nursing, the nursing faculty members responsible for clinical practice will assess the student's ability to continue in the program and will make recommendations for action to the Dean. - Students accepted into the PHSSN are responsible for providing their own transportation to class and all clinical facilities. - Students accepted into PHSSN must annually provide proof of medical health insurance.
-If not on parent's insurance, the student must have a private policy. - 13.
-Students must successfully complete all nursing courses (with a grade of "C" or better) in sequential order in each level before progression to the next level in the curriculum. - Applicants seeking admission by transfer must meet all published standards - 15.
-If the student's performance is unsatisfactory in the clinical setting, the faculty may recommend immediate dismissal to the Dean. - 16.
+If a student presents with a mental and/or physical health condition that may affect their ability to perform the essential functions of nursing, they must provide a doctor's note clearly stating their ability to safely perform the essential functions of nursing. - Students accepted into the PHSSN are responsible for providing their own transportation to class and all clinical facilities. - Students accepted into PHSSN must annually provide proof of medical health insurance.
+If not on parent's insurance, the student must have a private policy. - 14.
+Students must successfully complete all nursing courses (with a grade of 'C' or better) in sequential order in each level before progression to the next level in the nursing curriculum.
+Additionally, students must maintain a cumulative GPA of 3.0 or better to remain in the nursing program.
+Pathophysiology must also be completed with a grade of at least 'B' to progress in the nursing curriculum. - Applicants seeking admission by transfer must meet all published standards - 16.
+If the student's performance is unsatisfactory in the clinical setting, the faculty may recommend immediate dismissal to the Dean. - 17.
 The student must annually provide proof of current CPR certification.
 The student will not be allowed in the classroom or clinical area without this certification.
 American Heart Association CPR for Health Care Provider is required.
-(National Safety Council, Heart Saver, & Heart Saver Plus are not acceptable). - Professional liability insurance is required of each student.
-This insurance is included in the student's tuition and fees. - 18.
+(National Safety Council, Heart Saver, & Heart Saver Plus are not acceptable). - 18.
+Professional liability insurance is required of each student.
+This insurance is included in the student's tuition and fees. - 19.
 All PHSSN entering students are required to purchase physical assessment equipment that is supplied through the PHSSN.
-The cost of the equipment will be charged as a student fee. - BSN nursing students are required to take diagnostic program examinations each semester.
-The cost will be included in the students tuition and fees. - 20.
+The cost of the equipment will be charged as a student fee. - BSN nursing students are required to take standardized diagnostic program examinations each semester.
+The cost will be included in the student's tuition and fees. - 21.
 In order for a student to meet program requirements for the completion of the BSN curriculum, the student must demonstrate minimal competency in nursing theory and practice.
-This competency is demonstrated through successful scoring on the identified exit exam.
-Successful scoring on this examination is a portion of the course requirements for the course NURS 4453. - 21.
-Students seeking the Bachelor of Science in Nursing (BSN) may take a minor outside the School of Nursing.
-This minor is NOT required as a part of the BSN degree, and credit hours beyond the minimum hours required may be needed to complete the minor.
+Competency is demonstrated through successful scoring on the identified standardized exit exam.
+Successful scoring on this examination is a portion of the course requirements for the course NURS 4453. - 22.
+14. A student planning to withdraw, or request a leave of absence from the program is required to: - Meet with their faculty advisor to discuss his/her need to withdraw from the nursing program - Submit the PHSSN Withdrawal Form addressing the reasons for withdrawing/leave of absence from the nursing program - Complete required parent university forms/documentation, with appropriate faculty/advisor signatures.